heptarch/heptarch.github.io/drafts/latent.md

 	</div>
 	</figure>

 I'm not sure, but I would argue that the parallels are more profound than they first appear.
+Both represent perspectives on a world; for photography, this is the physical world, but AI art in

 ## World